 - Verify WebSphere AppServer was Configured

 On the DC side, verify that the server.xml file did get configured and updated for ITCAM.
-You can do this by searching for genericJvmArguments and seeing if the ITCAM directories are included.
-If the ITCAM directories do not exist in the genericJvmArguments, the configuration was not successful (even if you thought it was successful based on the configuration logs).
+You can do this by searching for genericJvmArguments and seeing if the ITCAM parameters are included.
+If the ITCAM parameters do not exist in the genericJvmArguments, the configuration was not successful (even if you thought it was successful based on the configuration logs).
 If you are in an ND environment, you may want to force a node sync to ensure changes are pushed down to the AppServer.

 - Verify that only one Profiler exists if Java 1.4.2 or 1.3 is used

 In the DC server.xml, verify that there are no other -Xrun arguments in the Generic JVM Arguments other than -Xrunam*.
 This is a Java limitation prior to Java 1.5.
 ITCAM can not run in this case.
 The only -Xrun in the Generic JVM Arguments should be -Xrunam*.

 - Verify that xhealthcenter is not installed in the AppServer

 ITCAM cannot run if xhealthcenter is installed.
 If you see xhealthcenter in the server.xml where the DC is installed, xhealthcenter will have to be removed.
 You will also see an error similar to the following in the WebSphere SystemErr.log when xhealthcenter is installed:

 Unable to join Kernel 10.48.32.85:9120 [12/7/11 13:09:02:884 EST] 00000164 SystemErr